Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 ### Shareable plan
 If you purchase any offer from a shareable plan it will create a new subscription.
 But in case, if you already have that subscription it will just increase the number of quantity of subscribed offer.
 It gives you flexiblity to share the offers between  normal offers and composite ones.
 It is recommended to use Shareable plan if you need a composite offer inside a plan.
 ### Add new plan
-In logged in view you can find the menu item Plans
+* In logged in view you can find the menu item Plans.
+*